 Ban xia in Chinese Medicine

-Pinellia, is a Chinese herb from the Araceae family.
-Pinellia is native to southern China and Japan and commonly referred to as the Green Dragon because of the color and shape of the plant’s flower with its long, tongue-like extension of its spadix.
-Pinellia’s root is the part of the plant used in Chinese Herbal Medicine.
-To process the root for medicinal use, it is boiled, salted, soaked, steamed and fried with ginger, alum solution, licorice or lime to eliminate all the toxicity of the raw herb.
-This now processed root is known in Chinese Herbal Medicine as Ban Xia.
-It is one of the most important herbs in Chinese medicine to dry dampness and transform cold phlegm.
-While commonly used as an assistant in formulas to expel phlegm in the lungs, ban xia really takes center stage in transforming cold phlegm conditions in the spleen and digestive tract.
-Thin cold phlegm in the digestive tract is often the result to chronic insufficiency or hypo-functioning.
-In our culture, this is commonly attributed to dietary intemperance and overeating, which we’re pretty good at.
+Ban Xia is one of the most important herbs in Chinese medicine for drying dampness and transforming cold phlegm.
+While commonly incorporated into formulas to help expel phlegm from the lungs, Ban Xia really takes center stage in transforming cold phlegm conditions in the spleen and digestive tract.
+Thin, cold phlegm in the digestive tract is often the result of chronic insufficiency or hypo-functioning.
+In our culture, this is commonly attributed to dietary intemperance and overeating – we’re pretty good at that!